ibm-cloud-docs/logs-router/route-manage.md

 {: #route-manage-cli-read-cmd}

 `--route ROUTE`
-:   The ID or name of the route.
+:   The ID of the route.

 `--output FORMAT`
 :   Currently supported format is JSON.
 If specified, output will be returned in JSON format.
 If `JSON` is not specified, output will be returned in a tabular format.